MahnazTD/mahnaztd.github.io/index.md

 <!-- ===== ENGLISH FIRST ===== -->
 <div class="ltr-block">
 Languages, with their sounds and colors, make life more beautiful, and each one carries a little world within itself.
-Here is a space for ideas and learning—a simple place to create, explore, and come a little closer to the world of languages.
+Here is a space for ideas and learning; a simple place to create, explore, and come a little closer to the world of languages.

 <br>
 Welcome; I hope this small path brings you a good feeling and a touch of inspiration.